dorojuse/dorojuse/README.md

 - I’m currently learning frontend development with Coding Bootcamps Europe ✨
 - I love being creative and learning new things 🌱
-- I have a background in political science and education and I am especially interested in EdTech 🤓
+- I have a background in political science and education 🤓
 - I am based in Berlin 🐻

 <!---